Open-Systems-Pharmacology/Qualification-HI/Qualification/Input/Content/Sildenafil_HI.md

 With the drug-specific parameters fixed, the healthy PBPK model was translated to a HI-PBPK model.
 Stages of HI used in the simulations were defined by the Child-Pugh score.
 Muirhead, Wilner (59) was used to evaluate the HI-PBPK model with oral administration (**Table 2**).

 A population with Child-Pugh A and B was created according to the patient demographics of the population enrolled by Muirhead, Wilner (59).
-The study included patients with biopsy confirmd hepatic cirrhosis classified with Child-Pugh A and B.
+The study included patients with biopsy confirmed hepatic cirrhosis classified with Child-Pugh A and B.

 **Table 2.
 HI population demographics for sildenafil oral administration**